simple-login/app/CONTRIBUTING.md

 You can also run tests using a local Postgres DB to speed things up.
 This can be done by

-- creating an empty test DB and running the database migration by `dropdb test && createdb test && DB_URI=postgresql://localhost:5432/test alembic upgrade head`
+- creating an empty test DB and running the database migration by `dropdb test && createdb test && DB_URI=postgresql://localhost:5432/test uv run alembic upgrade head`

 - replacing the `DB_URI` in `test.env` file by `DB_URI=postgresql://localhost:5432/test`